Interior design education: Distance education in Interior Design

 Educational institutions have expanded beyond the traditional, studio-based instruction in interior design by offering online degree programs for distance learners of interior design.
-The online degree programs, like the ones offered in traditional form, feature a comprehensive curriculum under offerings that range from 60-credit diploma courses to certificate programs, and to as many as 132 credits for a full-blown baccalaureate degree program.
+The online degree programs, like the ones offered in traditional form, feature comprehensive curriculums that range from 60-credit diploma courses to certificate programs, and to as many as 132 credits for a full baccalaureate degree program.

-Recognition of degree programs

-Some graduate degree programs in interior design do not require a bachelor's degree in a related field.
-Although most interior design schools in the United States retain "Interior Design" in the program name, some schools have adopted the name "Interior Architecture" instead.
-However, programs with "Interior Architecture" in its name may not be comparable to programs for interior design.
-Sometimes the distinction is drawn between programs that teach courses in structures versus programs that do not.
-It is important to note that a practicing professional cannot use the title "interior architect" unless the person also completes the requirements for becoming a licensed architect.